 The Ministry of Casual Living (MoCL) is an artist-run centre based in Victoria.
 Established to provide artists from all disciplines with an accessible venue for experimentation, MoCL is committed to promoting critical, self-reflective discourse, and integrating the artistic process into all aspects of everyday life.

 We are located on the unceded territories of the Lekwungen-speaking peoples, now known as the Songhees and Esquimalt Nations.
-We operate studios at 858 Devonshire Road, in the Esquimalt Industrial Park, a window gallery generously donated by Cenote Restaurant in Millie's Lane, and the PedalBox/PaddleBox mobile Bike Cart Galleries.
+We operate studios at 858 Devonshire Road, in the Esquimalt Industrial Park, a window gallery generously donated by Cenote Restaurant in Millie's Lane.

 If you want a show, pitch us something.
 We're interested in bright ideas, regardless of credentials.
 We never want to see your CV – ever.
 MoCL houses interesting things to look at, listen to and think about.
 We welcome your input - [email protected].